bahmutov/cypress-examples/docs/commands/assertions.md

 <!-- fiddle-end -->

 ### OR text match using `oneOf` assertion

+📺 Watch this example in the video [Compare Text In An Element Against Several Possible Values Using oneOf Assertion](https://youtu.be/B6LqwUHXCcg).

 <!-- fiddle Implicit Assertions / Text / .should() - OR match using oneOf -->